-The build up to so called NET Cancer Day has begun and I can hear hoofbeats becoming louder every day.
+The build up to (so called) NET Cancer Day has begun and I can hear hoofbeats becoming louder every day.
 Is it a horse, is it a zebra etc etc. However, is this aged equine medical adage still applicable as an awareness tool for Neuroendocrine Cancer or should we be looking for something which is more impactful, up to date, more compelling, more likely be taken seriously and attract new audiences? p.s. even our day has a ridiculous name – “NET Cancer” decodes to “Neuroendocrine Tumour Cancer” which is quite ludicrous not only because of the grammar but also because it precludes a whole bunch of people from the Neuroendocrine Carcinoma area of the disease.
 The term World Neuroendocrine Cancer Day is so much better

 For those unaware, the term ‘Zebra’ is a North American medical slang for arriving at an ‘exotic’ medical diagnosis when a more commonplace explanation is more likely.
 Like many things from North America including fast food chains, it often worms its way into Europe and beyond.
 The original context of the term was to correctly indicate that the most obvious diagnosis of symptoms is normally correct – i.e. hoofbeats is almost always the sound of a horse.

 “When you hear hoofbeats, think zebra” is clearly not practical and pretty dangerous to those who have the obvious diagnoses (i.e. the vast majority).
 It’s also likely to turn out to be a very expensive way to do business as common things are common (in fact Neuroendocrine Cancer is now much more common that it was 30 years ago…..).